Krishan-m/clone-chatgpt/README.md

 - If I like your work, I will make you a contributor!

 ## BUGS!
+- ollama is working fine when the js file type is module but gives error when type is commonjs
-- ollama.chat not getting recognized
+- ollama.chat not getting recognized in commonjs file type
+- __dirname not recognized when shifted to module file type
 ---

 ## TODO: